jessebehrens/Marketing-Mix-Modeling/README.md

   <li><b>Log.sas</b>: The log transformation can be applied now that lags and adstocks have been added.
 This will give us our multiplicative model.</li>
   <li><b>ModelCombinations.sas</b>: The next goal is to calculate all the combinations of variables from each variable group.
 Each combination will feed into a single model.
   </li>
   <li><b>ModelBuild.sas</b>: This code will fit a model for every input parameter combination carried over from ModelCombinations.sas code. <b>WARNING</b>: Do not run every possible combination to start the process.
 Start with a subset and build intuition as to which variables are likely to have no impact on your model.
+Pull the variables out that aren't impacting, and narrow down your set of variables to test.
 Otherwise, your machine will never finish every possible model!</b>.
 The mode output table produces the following statistics:
   <ul>
   <li> <b>Low_VIF_Count and High_VIF_Count</b>: The number of variables that have a low VIF (<10) and the number of variables with a high VIF (>=10).
 High VIF scores indicate multicollinearity, and the coefficients are incorrect.</li>
   <li><b>N</b>: The number of observations used to build the model</li>